What if they ask to go to school?

 Firstly, I’m not holding them captive over here people, ha!
 We’re all enjoying ourselves, we’re having fun, they’re learning lots, and we love our life.
 This question sounds a little like we’re depriving them of something, and that if I were to reply ‘No, I wouldn’t’ that I would be doing my kids a disservice.

 Secondly, I think we’re all making the choices we think are best for our children, aren’t we?
 I hope we are anyway!
 Some people have decided that school is right for their children and that is the kind of education that they want for them.
 Others choose to educate at home because that suits their children/family/beliefs better.
-The key here is that the parents are choosing.
+The key here is that the parents are choosing while the children are very young.
 The adult is usually the one who makes these big decisions on their children’s behalf.

 So no, at this point in time I would not let my children go to school if they asked.
 There, I said it!
 I’m making the educational choices for my children at this stage of their life, just like most other people.
 I feel like home education is a better environment for them right now for many reasons.